TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/HtmlparserTags.rst

     In that case the first parameter passed to the user function will be an array containing these values:

+..  _htmlparser-tags-protect:

 protect
 -------

-..  t3-function-htmlparser-tags:: protect
+..  confval:: protect

     :Data type: :ref:`data-type-boolean`

     If set, the tag :html:`<>` is converted to :html:`&lt;` and :html:`&gt;`

+..  _htmlparser-tags-remap:

 remap
 -----

-..  t3-function-htmlparser-tags:: remap
+..  confval:: remap

     :Data type: :ref:`data-type-string`

     If set, the tagname is remapped to this tagname

+..  _htmlparser-tags-rmTagIfNoAttrib:

 rmTagIfNoAttrib
 ---------------

-..  t3-function-htmlparser-tags:: rmTagIfNoAttrib
+..  confval:: rmTagIfNoAttrib

     :Data type: :ref:`data-type-boolean`

     If set, then the tag is removed if no attributes happened to be there.

+..  _htmlparser-tags-nesting:

 nesting
 -------

-..  t3-function-htmlparser-tags:: nesting
+..  confval:: nesting

     :Data type: mixed